Alan Whiteside: Body found along the shoreline of Lough Neagh after 51 days of searches

-Alan Whiteside: Messages of sympathy flood social media after body found along the shoreline of Lough Neagh after 51 days of searches
+Alan Whiteside: Messages of sympathy flood social media after body found along shoreline of Lough Neagh after 51 days of searches - CRS located his body through scientific 'water modelling'

 and live on Freeview channel 276